davebeyer/argonauts-2015/README.md

 Oath-powered photos & music, of the 2015 Argonauts!

 ```
-The Argonaut Oath
+            THE ARGONAUT OATH

             We  the Argonauts
      United by a common spirit, vow to

 Cherish the Unknown, the Uncertain, the Untried
   Challenge Darkness, Dogma and Fear